Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

 There is an equivalent formulation of this proposition. \begin{prop} The convolution product $m:\Gr_{\leq\mmu}\to \Gr$ is semismall.
 I.e., the dimension of $\Gr_{\leq \mmu}^{\la}:=m^{-1}(\Gr_{\leq \la})$ is at most $(\rho,|\mmu|+\la)$. \end{prop} \begin{proof} The direction from Proposition \ref{semismall} to Proposition \ref{conv prod} is \cite[Lemma 4.3]{MV}.
-The inverse direction is mentioned in \cite[Remark 4.5]{MV}, without the proof.
-As we will make use of this statement in Proposition \ref{unramified to split}, we include a sketch.
+The inverse direction is mentioned in \cite[Remark 4.5]{MV}.
+As we will make use of this statement in Proposition \ref{unramified to split}, we include a sketch of the proof.

 Let $d=\dim \Gr_{\mmu}\cap m^{-1}(\varpi^\la)$.
 By Lemma \ref{semisimplicity} and Proposition \ref{conv prod}, we can write